-Body and Soul ends up being a rather mediocre talent because Power Word: Shield is used per CD to absorb the damage to be taken by your allies.
-That is what makes it difficult to speed up whoever you need whenever you need.
+Body and Soul is not that good talent because Power Word: Shield is used to absorb damage on allies and this talent has 6 sec cd that makes it difficult to speed up who you need in the right moment.

 Masochism is good for situations where you don’t need a lot of relocation, but rather survival.
 This is why additional reduction of the incoming damage is only welcome.

 - Power Word: Solace.
 A Mana-free spell, it deals instant Holy damage to your enemy and recovers 1% of your max Mana.
 CD 12 secs.